project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO_SiWx917_SoC.md

 ## Flashing Images/Binaries on the SiWx917 SoC platform using Ozone

 > **Note:**
->    1. SiWx917 SoC device support is not yet available in Simplicity Studio and Commander.
+>    1. SiWx917 SoC device support is available in the latest Simplicity Studio and Simplicity Commander(versions 1v14p5 and above).
+To flash the application on SiWx917 SoC,
+>       - Convert the .s37 file into .rps file using the below command,
+>
+>           `commander rps create <file-name>.rps --app <file-name>.s37`
+>       - Flash to the device using,
+>
+>           `commander rps load <file-name>.rps`

 >    2. Official support for SiWx917 SoC device is not yet available in the Ozone Debugger, but can be configured - [Ozone Environment Setup for SiWx917 SoC](SiWx917_Enablement_For_Ozone.md).
 >    3. 917 SoC switch positions: Left switch should be on the **OFF/LOW**, and right switch should be on the **NORMAL** side.